Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 From leading and presenting sociological research at industry conferences to serving as a Chemistry lab assistant, peer-tutor and mentor, and an officer in the Pre-Health E.L.I.T.E. club, Mackenzie has uniquely integrated her passions for both the social and medical world, setting herself up for success in her future career.
 “I love working as a sociologist and working with people.
 I believe this is a field that I could combine my love of patient interaction as well as my love for learning and expanding my knowledge through research.”

-With a knack for science and passion for helping others, it wasn’t long before she began tutoring first-year students and other underclassmen struggling with chemistry, biology, or math in the Academic Enrichment Center.
+With a knack for science and passion for helping others, it wasn’t long before she began tutoring first-year students and other underclassmen struggling with chemistry, biology, or math.
 Mackenzie also serves as a lab assistant to aid faculty with preparations and helping students understand the fundamentals of experiments.

 “The best part about being a tutor is watching someone go from frustrated and stressed to confident.
 It is incredibly uplifting to know that someone I help is doing better in class due to the time I spend encouraging and working with them.
 I also love the connections I make with fellow students as I can mentor them through their upcoming courses and answer any College questions that they may need help sorting through.
 I enjoy being an extra resource for others and helping them in any way that I can.”